hphelion/documentation/Use_Cases_for_Review/Tasks_for_Admins/Domains/commercial.dashboard.domains.flavors.md

 7. Add the flavor to a project by clicking the <strong>+</strong> icon next to each project in the <strong>All Projects</strong> column.</p>

-	By default, no project is specified as having access the the flavor.
+	By default, no project is specified as having access the flavor.
 If none is specified, all projects can access the flavor.</p>

 8. Click <strong>Create Flavor</strong> to create a new the flavor.<br></p>
 A message is displayed on successful creation.</p>